kubernetes/website/content/en/docs/concepts/security/hardening-guide/authorization-hardening.md

 ### Resources to Restrict to prevent Privilege Escalation

-- **_Etcd_** is a critical component which stores state information and cluster-secrets in key-value pairs in the database.
+- **_Etcd_** is a critical component which stores state information and cluster Secrets in key-value pairs in the database.
 Unauthorized access to Etcd can compromise the entire cluster.
 Roles for the users with only the required access to certain keys should be set.

 - **_Kubelet_** is a primary node agent which operates on every node.
 The kubelet service should be run with `--anonymous-auth=false`.
 The